Shields Green: Green's trial

 The three Black defendants—Green, Copeland, and Leahy—all said that they knew nothing of Brown's plans until the Sunday morning meeting before the raid.
-In Green's case this was certainly false, since he had been present at the lengthy discusions between Douglass and Brown.
+In Green's case this was certainly false, since he had been present at the lengthy discussions between Douglass and Brown.

 The comment of the correspondent for Frank Leslie's Illustrated Newspaper is: "the colored men do not seem to know what all the fuss is about; they keep close to the stove and read the Bible."

 Green's trial ended November 5, and was followed by that of Copeland.
 The charge of treason was also dropped for Copeland.
 Both were convicted, along with John Brown and the others, of murder and inciting a slave insurrection.
 Green, Copeland, Cook, and Edwin Coppock were sentenced to death on November 10.
 According to Parker, pronouncing the death sentences "is the most painful duty I have ever been called on to perform".
 According to a reporter, "a large number of the spectators wept, as did the Judge".

 On December 2, the morning of John Brown's execution, Green sent word to Brown that he was glad to have fought with him, and awaited his death willingly.

 Coppock and Cook attempted to escape from the jail using a knife they got from Green, but he did not try to escape himself.
 There is no comment anywhere on how Green got a knife in jail.